polterguy/polterguy.github.io/tutorials/database/index.md

       bar.mteq:int:5
 ```

-This would result in something equivalent to the following being executed
+This would result in something equivalent to the following SQL being generated.
-towards my database.

 ```
 where foo = 'some value' and bar >= 5
 ```

 **Notice** - All values will be added as SQL parameters, making it
 impossible to inject malicious SQL into your database.

-You can create
-any complexity of wher statements you wish however, by recursively
+You can create any amount of complexity in your where statements as you wish.
-applying moer and more **[and]** or **[or]** conditions, such as the
+This is done by recursively applying more and more **[and]** or **[or]** conditions,
-following illustrates.
+such as the following illustrates.

 ```
 sql.read